Maughan-Lab/fabrial/doc/plugin_guide/plugin_guide.md

 Congratulations!
 You've written a fully-functional plugin for Fabrial.
 Although the plugin we wrote during this tutorial is not very useful, you've learned the principles behind all Fabrial plugins.
 If you have any questions or ideas for improving this tutorial, feel free to start a [discussion on GitHub](https://github.com/Maughan-Lab/fabrial/discussions).

-If you want to make your plugin available for other people, consider publishing on [PyPi](https://pypi.org/).
+If you want to make your plugin available for other users, consider publishing on [PyPi](https://pypi.org/).
 The publication process is outside the scope of this tutorial, but a great guide can be found [here](https://packaging.python.org/en/latest/tutorials/packaging-projects/).